Lance Armstrong's former charity Livestrong says donations down

 Armstrong said people should not retaliate against Livestrong because the charity was founded by him.

-Livestrong said in the tax return that its revenue fell to $38.1 million in 2012 from $48.8 million the previous year, a 22 percent decline.
+Livestrong said in the tax return that its revenue fell to $38.1 million (24.7 million pounds) in 2012 from $48.8 million the previous year, a 22 percent decline.

 But Livestrong Chief Financial Officer Greg Lee said that amount did not include investment gains and other contributions, and Livestrong listed a much higher figure for 2012 total revenue of $48.1 million in its annual report.